 The scholarship is available to students in colleges and universities throughout the United States.
 Our goal is to help the educational efforts of students while raising awareness of mesothelioma, provide information about its prognosis and the dangers of being exposed to asbestos.
 Mesothelioma is a disease that affects men and women – both young and old.

-The ten scholarship amounts are as follows, and will be distributed after the winners have been notified on November 24th, 2014.
+The four scholarship amounts are as follows, and will be distributed after the winners have been notified:

 - $2,500 – First Prize